mingqiuhu/XRayScatterPy/README.md

 # Dependencies:
 The XRayScatterPy package relies on the following external libraries:

-numpy: For efficient numerical operations and data manipulation.
+`numpy`: For efficient numerical operations and data manipulation.
-scipy: For scientific computing and optimization.
+`scipy`: For scientific computing and optimization.
-matplotlib: For data visualization and plotting.
+`matplotlib`: For data visualization and plotting.
-tifffile: To read and write tiff images.
+`tifffile`: To read and write tiff images.
-xmltodict: To parse the headers of an experiment.
+`xmltodict`: To parse the headers of an experiment.
-requests: To access the NIST website to get the scattering length density of different materials.
+`requests`: To access the NIST website to get the scattering length density of different materials.
-These dependencies will be automatically installed when you install the XRayScatterPy package using pip install -e .
+These dependencies will be automatically installed when you install the `XRayScatterPy` package.

 # Support:
 If you encounter any issues or have questions related to the XRayScatterPy package, please open an issue on the GitHub repository or reach out to the maintainers at mingqiuhu@mail.pse.umass.edu or xgan@mail.pse.umass.edu.